Feeds:

 Our 21012 European Adventure through Tapas (4 x 1):

-Coarse 1: Budapest
+Course 1: Budapest

 • Áginéni’s Cheese Sticks (I usually have these in the freezer, but if I don’t I just make a fresh batch and freeze the leftovers for another party!)

-Coarse 2: Spain
+Course 2: Spain

-Coarse 3: France
+Course 3: France

 • Escargot en Profiteroles (I always have the cheese puffs, canned escargot, and frozen butter, garlic and parsley balls ready for action)

-Coarse 4: Austria
+Course 4: Austria

 • Austrian Sachertorte three ways.
-Make one beautiful dessert and serve it three different ways in very small portions. (off the top of my head, I’m thinking 1) a traditional slice, 2) roughly cut into a small trifle, 3) and twice baked into a small biscotti and served with a cappuccino!)
+Make one beautiful dessert and serve it three different ways in very small portions. (off the top of my head, I’m thinking 1) a traditional slice, 2) roughly cut into a small trifle, 3) and twice baked into a small biscotti and served with a mini cappuccino!)

 Desserts, I find are relatively easy too.
 If you’ve made brownies, cut the edges and freeze.
 Then for a small tapas dessert, whip some cream or make a quick custard and assemble a trifle with the left-over edges, serve with a shot for extra effect!